gillescastel/masterthesis/README.md

-# Master thesis
+# Master thesis: Morse Theory

 ## *A visual guide from handlebodies to the generalized Poincaré conjecture*

-I'm doing my masters thesis at KU Leuven in Belgium on Morse theory under the supervision of Charlotte Kirchhoff-Lukat.
+I did my masters thesis at KU Leuven in Belgium on Morse theory under the supervision of Charlotte Kirchhoff-Lukat on Morse theory.
-It is currently a work in progress and should be completed in the beginning of June 2021.

 ### Goal